3d Mirror Symmetry for Instanton Moduli Spaces: -quivers, -systems and magnetic frame

 \begin{Lem} Given \eqref{eq:ComptsQQSection} we have

 where

 \end{Lem}

 \begin{proof} From Lemma \ref{Th:DegreesQ} we conclude that all components of $s_p(z)$ are of the first order.
 Now we need to prove \eqref{eq:piQQ0}.
-Let us denote the matrix inside the brackets on the left hand side of the expression \eqref{eq:MiuraDetForm} by $M_p(z)$ and substitute $z=0$.
+Let us denote the matrix inside the brackets on the left-hand side of the expression \eqref{eq:MiuraDetForm} by $M_p(z)$ and substitute $z=0$.
 The following immediately follows

 since $M_p(0)_{i,j}=-\xi^{p-j}_{k+l+1-p+i}p_{k+l+1-p+i}$ and $(V_p)_{i,j}=\xi^{p-j}_{k+l+1-p+i}$.
 Therefore

 Thus \eqref{eq:piQQ0} follows if we define $\alpha_p=\frac{\text{det}V_p}{W_{p}(0)}$. \end{proof}